Chris Schlenker: American Hockey League

 Schlenker was hired by the American Hockey League before the start of the 2015-16 season.
 His first regular-season game came on 17 October 2015, in a game between the Albany Devils and Toronto Marlies in Toronto, Ontario.

 His first regular-season game in the AHL while being on a minor-league deal was on 14 October 2016, as the St. John's IceCaps faced off against the Hartford Wolf Pack in Hartford, Connecticut.

 During his tenure in the AHL, Schlenker worked the Calder Cup finals in 2017 and 2018.

 National Hockey League

 Prior to the 2016-17 season, Schlenker was hired by the NHL on a minor-league contract.
 He worked his first regular-season game on 24 October 2016, in a game between the Philadelphia Flyers and Montreal Canadiens.

 Schlenker was promoted to the full-time officiating roster before the start of the 2018-19 NHL season, after working 59 games in parts of two seasons.
 His first game as a full-time NHL official came on 3 October 2019, when the Anaheim Ducks faced off against the San Jose Sharks.

 Personal life

 Upon retiring from his playing career, Schlenker joined the Medicine Hat Police Service.
 He stayed onboard for ten years, leaving when he joined the NHL.

+His son, Marek, is a goaltender currently playing with the Portland Winterhawks.
+He was selected by Portland in the eighth round of the 2021 WHL Bantam Draft.